 For instance, if you tell yourself something like “I’m fat,” and want to lose weight, your subconscious registers and accepts that negative thought as a belief.
 If you genuinely want to lose weight, “I’m fat,” is not the motivating or productive thought you need to be thinking; it’s not a useful thought that tells your subconscious what you want to achieve, or what your intention is, but rather it’s just name calling and putting yourself down.
 You’re sabotaging yourself even before you start.
 If you really want to lose weight, tell yourself you will, and mean it.
 If you’re sincere in your desire, your subconscious will believe you, and hold that belief as true, and together your conscious mind and subconscious mind can work in tandem to achieve the optimum results you want.

 A few years ago supermodel Kate Moss caused quite a furor when she was asked how she was always able to remain model-thin year-in, year-out and she was quoted as saying, “Nothing tastes as good as being skinny feels.”
 Now, you may disagree with her sentiment, but she is an example of someone who is continually reinforcing her desire—to be skinny—to her subconscious.
-She resists temptation to overindulge in food because she has embedded a negative thought in the form of an image in her mind about how good it looks and feels to be thin.clear-minded intention.
+She resists temptation to overindulge in food because she has embedded a negative thought in the form of an image in her mind about how good it looks and feels to be thin.Your desire and your belief in yourself to realize that desire need to be one and the same, and if they aren’t, you will be sending mixed messages to your subconscious, which will store those mixed messages as your beliefs, and that’s the very thing you want to avoid.
+The ultimate goal is to have all of your thoughts and beliefs, conscious and subconscious, to be similar and in synch so they can support what you want with clear-minded intention.
 When we are conflicted, it’s important to sort out our thoughts to determine the source of the mixed feelings we are having.
 Questioning our thoughts is a useful tool in getting rid of our negative thoughts.
 Doing so helps us identify and recognize the conflicted and contradictory thoughts we are having, such as, “I want to lose weight, but I’m afraid I won’t be able to do it.”
 It’s okay and even common to have a thought like that, which combines a positive intention with a doubt or fear.
 But keep in mind that the thought that will best set your desire in motion is, “I want to lose weight.”
 That’s the one you want to focus on and repeat like a mantra because, remember, your subconscious is listening!
 The second part of the thought, “but I’m afraid I won’t be able to do it” supports fear and doubt, and that is the part you need to question and challenge.